-P/F = Pass/Fail; H = honors; M= medical excuse; INC = incomplete; AF = failure due to absence; W = withdrawn.
+P = passing; H = honors; M= medical excuse; INC = incomplete; AF = failure due to absence; W = withdrawn.

-Report cards are issued to students at the end of each marking quarter in iPass.
-Progress Reports are issued after the midpoint of each term to students in iPass.
-It is the responsibility of students and parents/families to access Progress Reports and Report Cards in iPass by utilizing istudent and iParent.
+Report cards are issued to students at the end of each marking quarter.

-Students and parents/families will be notified by email when Progress Reports and Report Cards are issued.
+Progress Reports are issued after the midpoint of each term to all students.
+It is the responsibility of each student to take the Progress Reports and Report Cards home and share it with his/her parent or guardian, except in June when the Report Card is mailed.
+Parents will be notified by phone using our I Auto Alert service prior to the issuing of Progress Reports and Report Cards.